INGEOTEC/NLP-Course/topics/02TextProcessing.md

 29
 ```

-The counting pattern is frequent, so it is implemented in the Counter class under the package collections; the following code implements the method described using it; the key element is the method `update,` and to make the code shorter, [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) is used.
+The counting pattern is frequent, so it is implemented in the [Counter](https://docs.python.org/3/library/collections.html#collections.Counter) class under the package [collections](https://docs.python.org/3/library/collections.html); the following code implements the method described using `Counter`; the key element is the method `update,` and to make the code shorter, [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) is used.

 ```python
 from microtc.utils import tweet_iterator